 Distinguished Teaching Professor of Entrepreneurship and Strategy, Department of Management

-Charles Matthews, PhD, founder of what was first known as the Center for Entrepreneurship and Commercialization, is an award-winning teacher and internationally recognized scholar in the field of entrepreneurship.
+Charles Matthews, PhD, founder of what was first known as the Center for Entrepreneurship Education & Research, is an award-winning teacher and internationally recognized scholar in the field of entrepreneurship.

 Matthews said the initial idea for the Center was to examine not just corporate America and the building of the economy, but the emerging startup scene, too.